KULeuven-Diepenbeek/appdev-course/content/android/data-storage.md

 > Note: Room doesn't support database access on the main thread unless you've called allowMainThreadQueries() on the builder because it might lock the UI for a long period of time.
 Asynchronous queries—queries that return instances of LiveData or Flowable—are exempt from this rule because they asynchronously run the query on a background thread when needed.

 This means we can't simply call our `find()` or `insert()` queries straight form the activity/fragment.
 There are multiple solutions to this problem, and since the concept is fairly complex (it involves [live data](https://developer.android.com/topic/libraries/architecture/livedata)), we went with the simplest one, adding `.allowMainThreadQueries()` to our database builder.
+Remember that this isn't without possible consequences!
+However, for the purpose of this course, making use of this shortcut is sufficient.

 The builder creates an instance of `TodoDatabase`, on which we can call `todoDao()` to access the DAO (Data Access Object) implementation to get and store our TODO items: